A compilation of Places to Eat from various sites

 Good all-around restaurant.

-Raw bar for those who like it.
+The raw bar for those who like it.
 Long-time Annapolis watering hole for boat people.
 Good all-around menu.

 Colonial tavern, more upscale menu.